Mitch Lively

-Mitchell David Lively (born September 7, 1985) is an American professional baseball pitcher for El Águila de Veracruz of the Mexican League.
-He previously played for the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball (NPB) and the CTBC Brothers of the Chinese Professional Baseball League (CPBL).
+Mitchell David Lively (born September 7, 1985) is an American professional baseball pitcher who is a free agent.
+He has previously played in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters and in the Chinese Professional Baseball League (CPBL) for the CTBC Brothers.

 Early career

 Lively was born in Susanville, California and attended Lassen High School.
 Lively attended California State University Sacramento, where he played baseball and football, where he was the punter.
 He averaged 40.83 yards per punt, the second-best career average in school history among punters with at least 50 attempts.
 In baseball, Lively had a 4.95 ERA in 14 games in 2004 and, after not playing in 2005, was 0–6 with a 7.42 ERA in 2006.
 During his final college season, 2007, he was 1–3 with eight saves and an 8.07 ERA.
 He led the Western Athletic Conference in saves.